jackyzha0/quartz/content/notes/17-Network-Security.md

 	- Define how secure we want to be, what threats we care about, what controls we implement
 	- Balance between risk, convenience and cost

+> [!INFO] always need to have backups. this is easy now because of cloud storage. but also need to be careful of privay and encryption when using cloud services.

+> [!INFO] policy
+> purpose is to protect your safety. potential risk vs convenience vs cost.

 Network Security
 - Secures the network, as well as protecting and overseeing operations being done.
 	- Confidentiality: only sender, intended receiver should “understand” message contents